 ATP is a principal molecule of energy storage in living cells and is synthesized in the mitochondria.
 ATP is transported intracellularly and supplies energy for biochemical processes in cells.
 Since it is an indicator of living cells, measuring the total cellular ATP enables determination of cell viability and cytotoxicity[22].
-During cell death, ATP synthesis is halted, and the remaining ATP is degraded by ATPase as the cells lose their membrane integrity[24].
+During cell death, ATP synthesis is halted, and the remaining ATP is degraded by ATPase as the cells lose the nembrane integrity[24].
 The ATP assay, also called the luciferase assay, is based on the oxidation reaction of luciferin with cellular ATP, catalyzed by added natural firefly luciferase (Figure 1E).
-The reaction produces light proportional to The luminescence signal is relatively stable and can be measured within a few hours.
+The reaction produces light proportional to the number of viable 16 s and can be measured using a luminometer.
+The luminescence signal is relatively stable and can be measured within a few hours.
 Overall, the assay is sensitive and can measure a signal when there are more than 50 cells that exist.
 Moreover, ATP assay can predict the sensitivity of platinum-resistant epithelial ovarian cancer to anticancer agents[36].
 However, it cannot distinguish ATP depletion due to the cytotoxic or cytostatic effects of the drugs, or changes in the cell number or metabolic activities[37].